 Paywalls represent something of a double-edged sword, particularly given how accustomed users have become to accessing online content for free, even when bombarded with ads.
 Many users prefer an arguably inferior, ad-supported experience to a paid one, even if it is objectively better.

-What about technical measures to prevent scraping?
+What about more technical measures to prevent scraping?
 A website’s robots.txt file can be used to block scraping bots.
 When using this method, it is important to be aware of the difference between web scrapers and web crawlers.
 Web crawling (also known as indexing) is used to index information on web pages.
-Web crawlers are an important too used by search engines and can thus be valuable to content owners who want their websites to be effectively found online.
+Web crawlers are an important tool used by search engines and can thus be valuable to content owners who want their websites to be effectively found online.
 Web crawling captures generic information.
 Web scraping, on the other hand, is used to extract specific information and content from sites.
-It is therefore important to add only the scraping bots to your robots.txt file.
+It is therefore important to add only the scraping bots that you wish to block to your robots.txt file.

 This method, however, is also far from perfect.
 Not only are we once again back to an opt-out situation, but as noted above, content owners need to know about the scraping bots before the scraping takes place in order to exclude them.
 Moreover, robots.txt files are not inviolable – bots can be coded in such a way that they do not respect the contents of robots.txt files.